-- Started new projects up to 75% sooner by reducing lead time needed for infrastructure, security and prioritised backlog
+- Allowed new projects to start up to 75% sooner by reducing the lead time needed for infrastructure, security and prioritized backlog

-- Improved job satisfaction: 85% of employees in an anonymous survey felt empowered, 90% that they belong, 78% that they now had empathy with other teams and 88% that collaboration and communication had significantly improved
+- Improved job satisfaction – 85% of employees in an anonymous survey felt empowered, 90% that they belonged, 78% that they now had empathy for other teams and 88% that collaboration and communication had significantly improved

 - Freed up 20% more time to innovate

 STW in partnership with Cognizant won: